 Over the last year the Library Board of Trustees has developed a Strategic Plan to guide the library into the year 2020.
 Thank you to everyone who shared their thoughts with us.
 We have already begun implementing some of your suggestions including increased technology training, a more diverse calendar of programming for all ages, and expanded publicity.
 And, as always, we endeavor to continually improve and adapt to the needs of the community.

 On behalf of everyone on the Library staff and Board of Trustees, we thank you for your thoughtfulness and generosity.
-Your donation will enable us to meet our operating expenses, offer more programs and resources, and allow us to improve and adapt in a changing world.
+Your donation will enable us to meet our operating expenses, to offer more programs and resources, and to improve and adapt in a changing world.

-~Cynthia Newby, Chairwoman, on behalf of the Board of Trustees of the Roxbury Public Library.
+~Cynthia Newby, Chairwoman, on behalf of the Board of Trustees of the Roxbury Public Library

 The remaining 18% of the budget comes from this annual fund drive as well as art show commissions.
 Your contributions to this portion of the budget are crucial to the life of the Library.